You ever wondered about does low porosity hair need protein?

 Well this article will explain exactly what you need to know about your LP hair.

-When gabbing about whether low porosity hair needs protein or not I need to address an issue that many natural-haired women think they are dealing with when they really are not.
+When gabbing about whether low porosity hair needs even the best protein treatments or not I need to address an issue that many natural-haired women think they are dealing with when they really are not.

 So let's really talk about this...